zeddee/docker-hadoop/README.md

 * Nodemanager: http://<dockerhadoop_IP_address>:8042/node
 * Resource manager: http://<dockerhadoop_IP_address>:8088/

+## Publish to `localhost`

+For local testing, or when you need to publish to `localhost` (such as when provisioning with Vagrant, or running on macOS):

+`docker-compose -f docker-compose-local.yml up`

+This publishes hadoop interfaces on the following URLS:

+* Namenode: localhost:50070/dfshealth.html#tab-overview
+* History server: localhost:58188/applicationhistory
+* Nodemanager: localhost:58042/node
+* Resource manager: localhost:58088/

 ## Configure Environment Variables

 The configuration parameters can be specified in the hadoop.env file or as environmental variables for specific services (e.g. namenode, datanode etc.):